Important Legal Disclaimer

 - Regret level: Zero

-Sarah's new apartment checklist included strata inspection, building reports, and future levy assessments—all critical for apartment buyers.
+Sarah's new apartment checklist approach included strata inspection, building reports, and future levy assessments, all critical when buying first home Australia apartments.

 Case Study: Marcus & Lisa, 34 & 32, Brisbane